mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/custom-domain/index.md

 kubectl -n kommander get svc kommander-traefik -o go-template='{{with index .status.loadBalancer.ingress 0}}{{or .hostname .ip}}{{end}}{{ "\n"}}'
 ```

-Next, you need to create a DNS record for your custom hostname that resolves to the cluster ingress load balancer hostname or ip address.
+Next, you need to create a DNS record for your custom hostname that resolves to the cluster ingress load balancer hostname or IP address.
 If the previous command returns a hostname, you should create a CNAME DNS entry that resolves to that hostname.
 If the cluster ingress is an IP address, create a DNS A record.

 <p class="message--important"><strong>IMPORTANT: </strong> The domain must be resolvable from the client (your browser) and from the cluster.
 On installation, Kommander will wait for the domain to resolve to the load balancer.
 Only then the cluster will be fully functional.</p>